GPU-Accelerated Belief Propagation for Program Analysis: Experimental Evaluation

+We compare FastLBP with \citet{wu2025belief} on BINGO.
+BINGO performs probabilistic inference with user feedback as evidence.
+In each iteration, it queries the user about the alarm with the highest likelihood, then updates the posterior distribution based on the feedback.
+Efficient probabilistic inference is therefore crucial for quickly identifying true alarms.
+We evaluate the overall efficiency of inpecting true alarms.
+We adopt the asynchronous BP introduced in \Cref{sec:update-strategy}, which is also the update strategy originally used by BINGO.
+Empirically, BP does not converge in most factor graphs generated by BINGO, making asynchronous update strategy more suitable for this workload.
+We do not compare PGMax in this experiment because it only supports synchronous BP.
+We follow the original stopping criterion, limiting the number of message-passing iterations to between 500 and 1,000 when BP does not converge.

-\textbf{Execution Speed.} Figure~\ref{fig:libdai-time} shows the number of true alarms identified over time by \citeauthor{wu2025localstructure} and FastLBP, respectively.
+\Cref{fig:efficiency-bingo} shows the number of true alarms inspected over the accumulated inference time for each benchmark.
 On most benchmarks, FastLBP identifies all true alarms in significantly less time.
-The two exceptions are weblech and hedc, where the Bayesian networks are relatively small (see Tables~\ref{tab:graph} and~\ref{tab:analysis}).
-Under the constraints of the SEQFIX update strategy, FastLBP cannot achieve high parallelism on these small graphs, and the performance gain from GPU-based parallel computation fails to offset the overhead introduced by dependency analysis and memory transfers.
+The only exception is \texttt{weblech}, where the factor graph is relatively small (with 696 variables).
+Under the constraints of the asynchronous update strategy, FastLBP cannot achieve high parallelism on such small graphs.
+The benefits of GPU parallelism do not outweigh the overhead introduced by dependency analysis and memory transfers.
 As the graph size increases, the advantage of FastLBP becomes increasingly evident.
-On luindex and jspider, FastLBP is slightly faster than \citeauthor{wu2025localstructure}.
-On the four benchmarks avrora, xalan, sunflow, and ftp, FastLBP runs several times faster.
-Although FastLBP is marginally slower on small-scale graphs, this has negligible practical impact because the total time required for LBP on such graphs is inherently small, which is less than 15 minutes on weblech, hedc, luindex, and jspider to identify all true alarms.
+On \texttt{hedc}, FastLBP is slightly faster than \citet{wu2025belief}.
+On the remaining benchmarks (\texttt{luindex}, \texttt{jspider}, \texttt{avrora}, \texttt{xalan}, \texttt{sunflow}, and \texttt{ftp}), FastLBP runs several times faster.
+Although FastLBP is marginally slower on small graphs, this has negligible practical impact because the total BP time on such graphs is inherently small (less than 3 seconds on \texttt{weblech}).
 Thus, the performance difference does not significantly affect user experience.
-In contrast, users are primarily concerned with execution time on large-scale graphs, where total runtime can extend to several hours or even exceed one day, as observed in avrora, xalan, sunflow, and ftp.
-It is precisely in these large-scale scenarios that FastLBP excels, significantly accelerating LBP and substantially reducing user waiting time.
+In contrast, users are primarily concerned with execution time on large-scale graphs, where the total inference time can extend to several hours or even exceed one day.
+It is precisely in these large-scale scenarios that FastLBP excels, significantly accelerating BP and substantially reducing user waiting time.